 1/2 cup dried cranberries

 2 tbsp. shredded coconut (optional)

 Preheat oven to 350F.

 Place loaf in the middle of the oven.
 Bake for 30 minutes at 350F.
-Reduce heat to 325F and continue baking an additional 15 to 25 minutes until centre is done and top of loaf is golden brown.
-Don’t over bake.
+Reduce heat to 325F and continue baking an additional 15 to 25 minutes until the centre is done and the top of the loaf is golden brown.
+Don’t over-bake.

-The loaf is high in fiber, and very filling.
+The loaf is high in fibre and very filling.